 Iamb is a metrical foot made up of an unaccented syllable followed by an accented one.

-Meter is the rhythmical pattern of stressed and unstressed syllables in verse.
+Meter is the rhythm pattern of stressed and unstressed syllables in verse.
 The different meters in English poetry include accentual-syllabic, accentual, syllabic, and quantitative.

 A parody is a comic imitation of another piece of work or style.

-A rhyme is the repetition of syllables, usually at the end of a line in a poem.
+A rhyme is the repetition of syllables, usually at the end of a word / line in a poem which are very obvious when read.
 The different types of rhymes include Eye rhyme, End rhyme, Feminine rhyme, Identical rhyme, Internal rhyme, Masculine rhyme, Monorhyme, and Pararhyme.

 A stanza is a group of lines that are separated from others in a poem.
 In prose writing, you would describe this as a paragraph marking a shift in time or mood.